moondevonyt/moon-dev-ai-agents/README.md

 - **Phone Agent** (`phone_agent.py`): An AI agent that can take phone calls for you

 ### Specialized Agents
+- **Prompt Agent** (`prompt_agent.py`): 🎯 Interactive prompt enhancement tool that transforms basic prompts into professional, production-ready prompts using best practices from Parahelp & Cursor.
+Stays open in terminal, continuously ready to enhance your prompts with expert design principles (role-based prompting, structured formatting, explicit thinking order).
+Auto-saves and copies enhanced prompts.
+Perfect for improving prompts for any AI task.
+[See full docs](docs/prompt_agent.md)
 - **Focus Agent** (`focus_agent.py`): Randomly samples audio during coding sessions to maintain productivity, providing focus scores and voice alerts when focus drops (~$10/month, perfect for voice-to-code workflows)
 - **Million Agent** (`million_agent.py`): Uses million context window from Gemini to pull in a knowledge base
 - **TikTok Agent** (`tiktok_agent.py`): Scrolls TikTok and gets screenshots of the video + comments to extract consumer data to feed into algos.
 Sometimes called social arbitrage